Hooklys/hooklys.github.io/index.md

 Hooklys is a webhook proxy service that let you focus on other things!

-A cloud based solution that transparently manage infrastructure requirements while offering end-to-end network encryption.
+A cloud based solution that transparently manage infrastructure requirements, offering end-to-end network encryption.

 ### References